-Joint Venture vs Strategic Alliance Differences
+Joint Venture vs. Strategic Alliance Differences

 What is a Joint Venture?

-The joint venture is an arrangement between two or more parties.
-This occurs when two or more parties agree to enter into a contractual arrangement to carry out some specific business undertaking.
+The joint ventureJoint VentureA joint venture is a commercial arrangement between two or more parties in which the parties pool their assets with the goal of performing a specific task, and each party has joint ownership of the entity and is accountable for the costs, losses, or profits that arise out of the venture. is an arrangement between two or more parties.
+It occurs when two or more parties agree to enter into a contractual arrangement to carry out some specific business undertaking.

 The purpose of the joint venture is to combine their strengths and pool their resources to create a competitive advantageCompetitive AdvantageCompetitive advantage refers to a benefit availed by a company that has remained successful in outdoing its competitors in the same industry by designing and implementing effective strategies in offering quality goods or services, quoting reasonable prices and maximizing the wealth of its stakeholders. while minimizing the risk.
-While entering into the contract the parties should specify the purpose, goals, and limitations of the venture.
-The joint venture can be in the form of Corporations, partnerships, Limited Liability companies, and other business entities.
-It can also combine small and larger companies to take on some big or little projects or some long term continuing projects/ deals.
+While entering into the contract, the parties should specify the purpose, goals, and limitations of the venture.
+The joint venture can be in the form of Corporations, partnerships, Limited LiabilityLimited LiabilityLimited liability refers to that legal structure where the owners' or investors' personal assets are not at stake.
+Their accountability for business loss or debt doesn't exceed their capital investment in the company.
+It is applicable in partnership firms and limited liability companies.
+Companies, and other business entities.
+It can also combine small and larger companies with taking on some big or little projects or some long term continuing projects/ deals.

-What is Strategic Alliance?
+What is the Strategic Alliance?

-It is an arrangement by which two or more parties share the resources or knowledge, basically an alliance which is formed to share the internal capabilities, assets, and resources to achieve the common business objective.
+It is an arrangement by which two or more parties share the resources or knowledge, basically an alliance that is formed to share the internal capabilities, assets, and resources to achieve the common business objective.

-Joint Venture vs Strategic Alliance Infographics
+Joint Venture vs. Strategic Alliance Infographics

-Here we provide you with the top 6 difference between Joint Venture vs Strategic Alliance
+Here we provide you with the top 6 difference between Joint Venture vs. Strategic Alliance.

-Joint Venture vs Strategic Alliance Key Differences
+Joint Venture vs. Strategic Alliance Key Differences

 The followings are the key differences between them:

-- The companies forming a joint venture does not operate as independent entities any more unlike the strategic alliance where the firms forming alliance continue to operate independently as well.
+- The companies forming a joint venture does not operate as independent entities anymore, unlike the strategic alliance where the firms forming alliance continue to operate independently as well.

-- A joint venture is a form of strategic alliance however the strategic alliance is a form of collaboration or corporate partnership.
+- A joint venture is a form of strategic alliance; however, the strategic alliance is a form of collaboration or corporate partnership.

-Joint Venture vs Strategic Alliance Head to Head Differences
+Joint Venture vs. Strategic Alliance Head to Head Differences

 Let’s now look at the head to head differences.